Costa Rican Traditional Foods – 15 Favorites

 Tamales

 I love love tamales and I think you will as well.
-This is simple comfort food at its finest.
+This is a simple traditional Costa Rican food that is so comforting.

 In some countries, tamales are made in corn husks, but in Costa Rica they are made in banana leaves.